Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 Run `grunt requirejs:yuidoc_theme` once first to generate all local files needed.
 Run it again anytime you make changes to the core JS files behind the yuidoc reference page.
 These are changes in files located in the yuidoc-p5-theme-src folder, NOT inline documentation changes to src.
 This regenerates the templates, then run `grunt yui` to regenerate the referenced based on the updated theme.

 Run `grunt yui` to regenerate documentation without recompiling the code.
-You can view it locally in docs/reference (note that you need to be running a server for it to display correctly).
+This will create docs ready for the website that link to the version of the p5.js library on the website already.
+If you want to test with the current version of p5.js you have locally, run `grunt yui:dev`.
+You can view the reference locally in docs/reference (note that you need to be running a server for it to display correctly).
 If you notice the page not updating, try deleting the `reference/` folder and running the command again.

 Periodically (ideally with each new release), the docs/reference folder needs to be manually copied over to p5js.org/reference, and submitted via PR.